kdubovikov/blog/_posts/2020-06-21-build-yourself-a-weathe-station-part-2.md

 - `weather_station.c` — the primary module that implements **the** **vicious cycle of weather measurement**
 - `wifi.c` — everything related to WiFi connectivity
 - `sensor.c`— the code for reading data from BME280 using I2C protocol
-- `mqtt.c` — the code for connecting and publishing messages to MQTT server
+- `mqtt.c` — the code for connecting and publishing messages to the MQTT server

 All modules are stored in the [main](https://github.com/kdubovikov/weather-station-esp/tree/master/main) folder.
 We'll also need to mention our modules in the `CMakeLists.txt` so that ESP-IDF's build system would understand that we need all those source files to compile the project: